goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this foundational paper on LLaVA (Large Language and Vision Assistant)!

-## High-Level Summary

 This paper introduces **visual instruction tuning** - the first attempt to extend instruction-following capabilities from language-only models to multimodal vision-language tasks.
 The key contributions are: